8ta4/accent/DONTREADME.md

 > Why not use a ratio of probabilities to calculate the pronunciation score?

 Using a ratio of probabilities sounds neat until you hit a snag where both probabilities are 0.
 That gives you something like $\frac{0}{0}$, and math doesn't like that.
 It's undefined.

+> Does this tool use macOS's built-in speech-to-text?

+No, it doesn't.
+The built-in speech-to-text on macOS doesn't provide word-level probabilities.

+> Does this tool use macOS's built-in text-to-speech?

+No, it doesn't.
+The built-in text-to-speech on macOS sounds low-quality.